Prime-Holding/rx_bloc/packages/rx_bloc_cli/mason_templates/bricks/rx_bloc_base/__brick__/README.md

 On iOS, an issue may occur during the initial build of the application.
 This can be resolved by opening the `Runner.xcodeproj` file in Xcode and setting the iOS Deployment Target to 16.0 in the Project -> Runner -> Info -> Deployment Target section.
 Note that this issue only affects the initial build, subsequent builds should succeed without any issues.
 {{/enable_feature_qr_scanner}}

+{{#enable_feature_onboarding}}
+## Feature Onboarding

+The onboarding feature introduces an onboarding flow where the user can register their account.
+The flow includes several screens which allow them to provide an email, password and phone number.
+Each feature includes input validation as well as confirmation steps for the email and phone number.
+The feature also introduces a way to resume the onboarding process from where they left off last time if they didn't complete their account.
+{{/enable_feature_onboarding}}

 ## Next Steps

 * Define the branching strategy that the project is going to be using.